 Example Island with no banks: Why should I visit Folegandros Island Greece?

-7-Day Luxury Catamaran Tour from Athens to 5 Greek Islands (VIATOR)
+7-Day Luxury Catamaran Tour to 5 Greek Islands

 Yes, you can and this is what I always drink, living in Athens almost all my life.

 For out of Athens destinations, you better ask the locals if the water is drinkable.
 If you are uncertain, buy bottled water.
-500 ml cost 0.50 cents (this is by law a fixed price that 500 ml can be sold) in kiosks and next to nothing in supermarkets (0.22-0.30 cents).
+500 ml cost 0.50 cents (this is by law a fixed price that 500 ml can be sold) in kiosks and next to nothing in supermarkets in Athens (0.15-0.30 cents).

 **In our battle against plastic, I always recommend you purchase a reusable collapsible water bottle like this free-silicone water bottle.

-Yes, you can wear shorts everywhere, no matter what gender you are and nobody will bat an eye if you are “lightly” dressed.
+No, there is no dress code in Greece, and you can wear whatever you want and nobody will bat an eye if you are “lightly” dressed.

 Dress Code for Greek Monasteries